lewisajax/ob-separatist-crisis/SETUP.md

 You'll also need [https://obsidian.md/](https://obsidian.md/)

-When you open Github Desktop, if you're already a collaborator you should see this repository on the left and can click the clone button at the bottom.
+When you open the Github Desktop app, if you're already a collaborator you should see this repository on the left and can click the clone button at the bottom.

 ![Github desktop dashboard](./images/dashboard.png)